 When you cope with surfaces and breps that are modeled in a clean and neat way, the STL data will be perfect.
 However, in some situations you can also use the trimesh object: It creates a surface triangulation and comes with some healing functionality, such as joining and snapping mechanisms.
 Check out this video from the preprocessing lesson above.

 CAESES® allows you to integrate external software.
 In most situations, this is some kind of simulation tool (e.g. CFD), but basically any tool that comes with a batch mode can be integrated into CAESES®.
 The “software connector” is the main widget that helps you with this task.
 You define the geometry and its export format, the control files for your tool, as well as the result data.
 With this, you can control your tool from within the user interface of CAESES®.
 Result values can be used to define objective functions.
 And, you can even load 3D flow data into CAESES®, for interactive post-processing.

 Lesson 8: Variant Creation

 CAESES® allows you to create new design candidates of your geometry model, including corresponding CFD results.
 You can generate new design manually, which is shown in the following first video, or fully automated.
-With CAESES® Free, you can create up to 5 manual variants per project, while the pro version supports automated design creation and an unlimited number of designs per project.
+CAESES® takes care of the variant geometry and its result data management so that no scripting etc. is required.

 Stay tuned!
 More videos coming up soon – we are working on it …